ibm-cloud-docs/openwhisk/openwhisk_actions.md

 #### Swift 3
 {: #openwhisk_actions_swift3_invoke}

-An action is simply a top-level Swift function.
+An action is a top-level Swift function.
 To create a Swift 3 action:

-1. Save the following code in a filed called `hello.swift`.
+1. Save the following code in a file called `hello.swift`.
     ```swift
     func main(args: [String:Any]) -> [String:Any] {
         if let name = args["name"] as?
 String {